azdavis/millet/docs/architecture.md

 NOTE: In the future we could add more to this `Idx` (maybe call it `Entity`), like "the name of the third con bind in the second dat bind of this datatype dec".

+### `crates/sml-libs`

+Declarations for various SML libraries, in the form of SML files that get read and processed at runtime.
+Some "primitive" types like `int` are not declared here, but rather in statics.

 ### `crates/cm`

 Processes SML/NJ Compilation Manager (`.cm`) files.